Democratic Union Party (Syria): Stance in early stages of the conflict (March 2011–July 2012)

-With the outbreak of anti-government demonstrations across Syria in early 2011, the PYD joined the Kurdish Patriotic Movement in May, was a founding member of the National Coordination Body for Democratic Change in July, and of the KCK-aligned People's Council of Western Kurdistan in December.
+With the outbreak of anti-government demonstrations across Syria in early 2011, the PYD joined the Kurdish Patriotic Movement in May, was a founding member of the National Coordination Committee for Democratic Change in July, and of the KCK-aligned People's Council of Western Kurdistan in December.
 Unlike most other Kurdish Syrian parties, it did not join the Kurdish National Council (KNC) when it was formed in October 2011, but agreed on cooperation with the KNC and as a result, the Kurdish Supreme Committee was founded.
 The PYD adopted a critical stance toward both the Syrian government and the Syrian opposition, including the Syrian National Council (SNC), which it accused of acting in Turkey's interests.
 The SNC's unwillingness to support Kurdish autonomy led all but one of its Kurdish parties to leave by February 2012.
 Over 640 PYD-linked prisoners were released by the Syrian security apparatus in 2011, most of whom returned to the north.